nrfconnect/ncs-door-lock-and-access-control/docs/testing.rst

 Once you have successfully provisioned Aliro credentials, either through CLI or with Matter, perform tests to ensure your device is functioning correctly.
 You can see the full list of available tests in the `Aliro Certification Tool`_ repository.
 From the :guilabel:`Test Suites` list, choose the tests with the `Reader` in the name, for example, :guilabel:`BLE Reader`.
-This will allow you to test the Bluetooth LE transport.
+This will allow you to test the Bluetooth LE + UWB transport.

 .. note::
    You can upload the :file:`applications/doorlock/docs/certification_assets/Aliro PICS v0.9.3.r2.xml` file to the Test Harness to automatically select tests for execution.